dev0x1/bbs-signature/draft-bbs-signatures.md

 ### KeyGen

-This operation generates a secret key SK deterministically from a secret octet string IKM.
+This operation generates a secret key (SK) deterministically from a secret octet string (IKM).

 KeyGen uses an HKDF [@!RFC5869] instantiated with the hash function HASH.